 Assets include costs that are not yet expired (not yet used up), while expenses are costs that have expired (have been used up).
 Since the \$1,200 payment is for an expense that will not expire in its entirety within the current month, it would be logical to debit the account Prepaid Insurance.
-(At the end of each month, when \$200 has expired, \$200 must be moved from Prepaid Insurance to Insurance Expense.)
+(At the end of each month, when \$200 has expired, \$200 will be moved from Prepaid Insurance to Insurance Expense.)

-The entry in the general journal format to record Direct Delivery's payment is:
+The entry in the general journal format is: